-13.1 To enable us to discharge the services agreed under our engagement, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance we may obtain, use, process and disclose personal data about you/your business/company/partnership/its officers and employees.
-We confirm when processing data on your behalf that we will comply with the relevant provisions of the Data Protection Act 1998 and any best practice guidance issued by the Information Commissioner’s Office (ICO).
+13.1 To enable us to discharge the services agreed under our engagement, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance, as a data controller, we may obtain, use, process and disclose personal data about you/your business /company/ partnership/its shareholders/ members /its officers and employees.
+We confirm when processing data on your behalf that we will comply with the relevant provisions of the Data Protection legislation and regulation.

-13.3 The offence of money laundering is defined by section 340(11) of the Proceeds of Crime Act and includes concealing, converting, using or possessing the benefits of any activity that constitutes a criminal offence in the UK.
+14.2 The offence of money laundering includes concealing, converting, using or possessing the benefits of any activity that constitutes a criminal offence in the UK.
 It also includes involvement in any arrangement that facilitates the acquisition, retention, use or control of such a benefit.

 15 General limitation of liability

 15.1 We will provide services as outlined in this letter with reasonable care and skill.
 However, to the fullest extent permitted by law, we will not be responsible for any losses, penalties, surcharges, interest or additional tax liabilities where you or others supply incorrect or incomplete information, or fail to supply any appropriate information or where you fail to act on our advice or respond promptly to communications from us or the tax authorities.